 Have you ever considered what would happen if tea isn’t around in the world?
 During the winter season, most of the people like to drink tea.
 There are also popular teas that fight flu.

 Tea makes the symptom of cold manageable and helps you to get rid of the flu quickly.
-Tea is also helpful for the immune system along with comforting in the winter season.
+Tea is also helpful to the immune system and drinking it is very comforting during the winter season.

 1. Green Tea

 The antioxidant Quercetin and L-theanine amino acid are present in green tea that plays a role in fighting the flu.
 Quercetin is actually an anti-viral agent that kills the virus causing flu.

 It inhibits viral replication in its initial replication stage.
 You should be aware though that green tea also contains caffeine so be wise and careful to drink green tea.